 The Tropic of Capricorn lies at 23.5° South of the equator and runs through Australia, Chile, southern Brazil (Brazil is the only country that passes through both the equator and a tropic), and northern South Africa.
 [More about latitude and longitude here]

 ……………which is where most parrots hark from.

-Newsflash – they don’t necessary align with yours or the internets or “what you’ve heard”.
+Newsflash – they don’t necessarily align with yours or the internets or “what you’ve heard”.

-For 99 million years, parrots have beed feeding themselves, making babies, finding homes in logs, under rocks and in the ground (burrowing parrot aka pategonian conure) without the help of a single human.
+For 99 million years, parrots have been feeding themselves, making babies, finding homes in logs, under rocks and in the ground (burrowing parrot aka Patagonian conure) without the help of a single human.